Become a Trustee of Hazel Hill Trust and help shape our work to bring people back into contact with nature.

 - Enable you to contribute to a charity that is seeking to make a positive difference to people in Salisbury, Wiltshire and the wider areas.

-- Access to Hazel Hill Wood accommodation, which as a Trustee you and your family can stay at to deepen your connection with the place and with the team.
+- Access to Hazel Hill Wood accommodation, which as a Trustee you can stay at with your friends and family to deepen your connection with the place and with the team.

 - Provide you with supervision and informal training in being a Trustee.